aipowerorg/aipowerorg.github.io/docs/intro/features.md

 AI Power offers an extensive array of features and tools designed to augment your WordPress website with the most advanced AI technology.
 Here are some core features of AI Power:

 - **Multiple AI Providers**
+    - OpenAI: GPT models
+    - Google: Gemini Pro
+    - Microsoft Azure: GPT models
+    - Meta: LLaMa
-    - Support for both OpenAI and Azure as API services, along with integration capabilities for Google's Gemini Pro, Meta's LLaMA, and various open-source models like Mistral, Alpaca, and Yi Chat.
+    - and various open-source models like Mistral, Alpaca, and Yi Chat.
 - **Latest GPT Models**
     - GPT-3.5-Turbo
     - GPT-3.5-Turbo-16K